-The Maryland State Police have released this handy window tint regulation reminder for all motorists.
+The Maryland State Police released a handy window tint regulation reminder for all motorists.
 We have reprinted this information from the Maryland State Police Website, for the original press release, click here.

 There are many questions that the Maryland State Police receive about window tint on vehicles.
 The Automotive Safety Enforcement Division(ASED) of the Maryland State Police have put together some information about window tint that should answer most questions about the topic.